Dear Middlebury Community,

 Each member of the Senior Leadership Group is responsible for developing a return-to-campus plan for employees in their areas and will provide additional information once it becomes available.
 We are reviewing lessons learned from the past year and are applying them in our plans for the fall and beyond.
 It is our expectation that staff who currently work remotely will continue to do so through the completion of summer programs and that many will return to on-campus work by mid-August.
 As we move to in-person instruction in the fall, we will strive to strike a balance that realizes the benefits of flexible work arrangements without sacrificing the high quality of services that we deliver to our students and employees.

 Opportunities for Vaccination

-The Institute will continue to facilitate all opportunities for vaccination where possible and will do everything we can to remove barriers to this process, including providing flexible work schedules and time off for vaccination and recovery from side effects through our expanded COVID-19 leave plan.
+We offered our first vaccine clinics on campus for students, faculty, and staff in April, and we continue to facilitate all opportunities for vaccination.
+We will do everything we can to remove barriers to this process, including providing flexible work schedules and time off for vaccination and recovery from side effects through our expanded COVID-19 leave plan.
 All staff, regardless of benefit eligibility, are permitted to use this leave plan for COVID-related absences, as described in prior communications.
+We continue to offer support with registration or other vaccination resources at the kiosks in the common areas of the dining and facilities departments.
 Please note that any employee who has questions about COVID-19 vaccines or our policy should contact Human Resources.
 See below for information about medical and religious exemptions.

 Medical and Religious Exemptions and Accommodations